 A quick and easy way to encourage natural light in your home is to brighten up your colour palette.
 White and pale colours will reflect light better than dark colours (which are known to absorb light).
 For a quick transformation, whitewash the floorboards and update the ceiling with a fresh coat of white paint, this will make the room seem larger and reflect the natural light that enters the room.
 If bright white seems too clinical, an off-white shade will add a touch of warmth whilst still reflecting the valuable daylight.

 Mirror Mirror on the Walls

 There’s a reason it’s one of the oldest interior design tricks in the book.
-Utilizing mirrors to make a space seem larger and brighter is a tried and tested method that works.
+Utilising mirrors to make a space seem larger and brighter is a tried and tested method that works.
 Small living room?
 No problem.
 Bounce the natural sunlight across your space by placing two mirrors opposite each other.
 You’ll find a little light goes a long way if you use your wall space wisely.